-“Our safety-first culture, focus on prevention, and in-depth training are delivering consistently safer workplaces for our people.”
+“Our safety-first culture, focusing on prevention and in-depth training, is delivering consistently safer workplaces for our employees.”

 Head of Quality, Health and Safety

 Reducing employee and contractor accidents and achieving a lost-time accident frequency rate for each of 0.5 per 200,000 hours worked (LTA-FR2) by 2025